GloriaColmenares/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the University of Münster studing electricity markets.
-My research interests include environmental and energy economics using computational techniques.
+I am a PhD student at the University of Münster studying the efficiency of energy markets at the intersection with environmental and public economics.